FuelLabs/sway-rfcs/rfcs/0000-expressive-diagnostics.md

 For the _issue_, clients will always display it as a part of diagnostic description.
 If it is in code, clients can choose to additionally display it in code.
 E.g., `forc` always shows the _issue_ text as a part of the diagnostic description, but if the _issue_ is in code and there is a _hint_ pointing to the same place in code, the _issue_ will not be rendered as a _label_ in code.
 This overloading of the _issue_ text by a _hint_ is visible on the above example and is enforced via Diagnostics API.
 It gives us the flexibility to phrase the diagnostic description and the hints in an independent way, while allowing backward compatibility with the current warnings and errors that have only a single message and span.

-Using `Span::dummy()` to denote non-existance of an element is in line with the current usage of `Span::dummy()`.
+Using `Span::dummy()` to denote non-existence of an element is in line with the current usage of `Span::dummy()`.
 It also allows declarative definition of all the _hints_, knowing that some of them might not be shown, depending on the concrete `Span` value passed to the enum variant.

 Our `Diagnostic` derive and `thiserror`'s `Error` derive would coexist as long as the "old-style" diagnostic do not get fully replaced with expressive diagnostic.
 The existing fallback mechanism would still be generated by the `Diagnostic` derive.